zakinder/Resumes/README.md

 * Transitioned gracefully with full documentation handed off

 ---

-Here is the **complete analysis** of **Sakinder Ali’s projects at key companies** (beyond Lynntech), with full technical scope, dates, and responsibilities based on the data in the provided file.

----
 ## 🔐 **5.
 L3HARRIS Communication Systems – Columbia, MD**

 **Title:** Specialist Electrical Engineer